Integrated Water Resources Management

 Helping to introduce IWRM in Asia's river basin

-ADB's Water Financing Program targets the introduction of IWRM in 30 river basins across the region.
+ADB's Water Financing Program (WFP) targets the introduction of IWRM in 30 river basins across the region.
 Introducing IWRM in a river basin needs a positive enabling environment, clear institutional roles, and practical management instruments.
 The process can be anchored, and its achievements monitored, through

 - a capable river basin organization